kbjr/minimal-blog/readme.md

 The [start.sh](./start.sh) file contains all of the environment variables to configure the server.

 The default configuration will create a `./data` directory in the project to store the sqlite database files for app storage.
-To reset the server settings (and to reload `./assets` files from disk), delete the `./data/settings.db` file.

 ```bash
 # Install dependencies